 - Another important advantage of the ASP.NET MVC framework is its components are designed to be extensible and pluggable and therefore they are easily replaced or customized.

 - The MVC framework is built on top of the ASP.NET Framework and hence we can use most of the ASP.NET features such as authentication and authorization scenarios, membership and roles, caching, session and many more.

 - ASP.NET MVC framework supports a powerful URL routing mechanism (i.e. attribute routing) which helps to build a more user-friendly and SEO friendly URLs for our application.

-In the next article, I am going to discuss the step by step process to create ASP.NET MVC application using Visual Studio.
+In the next article, I am going to discuss the step by step process to create an ASP.NET MVC application using Visual Studio.
 Here, in this article, I try to give you a brief introduction to ASP.NET MVC Framework.
-I hope this article will help you with your need.
+I hope this article will help you with your needs.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.